gbowne1/ProgrammerNotes/using-find-command.md

 find -a says `find: invalid expression; you have used a binary operator '-a' with nothing before it.`

-find -d says `ind: warning: the -d option is deprecated; please use -depth instead, because the latter is a POSIX-compliant feature.`
+find -d says `find: warning: the -d option is deprecated; please use -depth instead, because the latter is a POSIX-compliant feature.`

 find -o says `find: invalid expression; you have used a binary operator '-o' with nothing before it.`